Named1ess/FreeFugu/README.md

 macro-level composition over other people's models.
 Full math, with an EXEC/CODE/DATA evidence grade on every claim, in `docs/`.

-OpenFugu implements **two orchestration lines**, both faithful to the papers:
+FreeFugu implements **two orchestration lines**, both faithful to the papers:

 | Line | Mechanism | Lives in |
 |------|-----------|----------|